graph-algorithms/edge-addition-planarity-suite/README.md

     3. `make dist`
     4. `make distcheck`

-The result is a validated `planarity-N.N.N.N.tar.gz` distribution, where `N.N.N.N` is the version number expressed in the `configure.ac` file.
+The result is a validated `planarity-N.N.N.N.tar.gz` distribution, where `N.N.N.N` is the version number expressed in the `AC_INIT` line of the `configure.ac` file.

 ### Making and Running the Software from the Distribution